 Skateboard around MACBA

 Situated in the heart of the at times rough and ready neighbourhood of Ravel, is the Museu d’Art Contemporani de Barcelona.
 This often has some fantastic events on, including our favourite from 2018, a Stanley Kubrick exhibit.
-Outside MACBA is a large park which is famous for skateboarders and hipsters alike, who come to practice their tricks and hang out during the long warm summer nights.
+Outside MACBA is a large park that is famous for skateboarders and hipsters alike, who come to practice their tricks and hang out during the long warm summer nights.
 Grab a beer from the local shop and join in on the fun, everyone here is very welcoming, and someone always brings a speaker, chill out and enjoy the evening.

 With an art collection since 1945, this museum is also the perfect place to see Catalonia and Spain’s most renowned contemporary artists and their emerging talent.
 Check out the mesmeric photography, painting, sculpture, and more.
 The white building with its striking glass stands out against the nearby buildings.
 From the highest floor, you will get a fantastic view as well.